-According to Google Analytics, here are the top ten most popular living theology posts for 2020.
+According to Google Analytics, here are the top ten most popular living theology posts for 2022.

-4. 5 Things That Will Block Your Prayers concludes the series “Reclaiming Prayer.”
+7. 5 Things That Will Block Your Prayers is the concluding post of the series “Reclaiming Prayer.”

 If you haven’t got your free copy of Listening Well to Matthew, click here.
 You can contact me here.